Antisemitism in Europe: Armenia

 On 23 October 2004, the head of the Department for Ethnic and Religious Minority Issues, Hranoush Kharatyan, publicly commented on so-called "Judaist" xenophobia in Armenia.
 She said: "Why are we not responding to the fact that on their Friday gatherings, Judaists continue to advocate hatred towards all non-Judaists as far as comparing the latter to cattle and propagating spitting on them?"
 Kharatyan also accused local Jews of calling for "anti-Christian actions."
 The Jewish Council of Armenia sent an open letter to President Robert Kocharian expressing its deep concern with the recent rise of antisemitism.
 Armen Avetissian responded to this by publishing yet another antisemitic article in the Iravunq newspaper, where he stated: "Any country that has a Jewish minority is under big threat in terms of stability."
 Later while meeting with the Chairman of the National Assembly of Armenia Artur Baghdasarian, head of the Jewish Council of Armenia Rima Varzhapetian insisted that the government took steps to prevent further acts of antisemitism.
 Avetissian was arrested on 24 January 2005.
 Several prominent academic figures, such as Levon Ananyan (the head of the Writers union of Armenia) and composer Ruben Hakhverdian supported Avetissian and called upon the authorities to release him.
 In their demands to release him they were joined by opposition deputies and ombudsman Larisa Alaverdyan as the authorities had arrested him for political speech.

 In September 2006, while criticizing the American Global Gold corporation, Armenian Minister of Environment Vardan Ayvazyan said during a press conference: "Do you know who you are defending?
 You are defending kikes!
 Go over their [company headquarters] and find out who is behind this company and if we should let them come here!"
 After Rimma Varzhapetian's protests, Aivazian claimed he did not mean to offend Jews, and that such criticism was intended strictly for the Global Gold company.
 On 23 December 2007, The Jewish Holocaust Memorial in central Yerevan was vandalized by unknown individuals.
 A Nazi swastika symbol was scratched and black paint was splattered on the simple stone.
 After notifying the local police, Rabbi Gershon Burshtein, a Chabad emissary who serves as Chief Rabbi of the country's tiny Jewish community said "I just visited the memorial the other day and everything was fine.
 This is terrible, as there are excellent relations between Jews and Armenians."
 The monument has been defaced and toppled several times in the past.
 It is located in the city's Aragast Park, a few blocks north of the centrally located Republic Square, which is home to a number of government buildings.

 On 12 February 2021, the Holocaust Memorial in Yerevan was once again vandalized.
-On 15 November 2023, a month into the Gaza war, the Mordechai Navi Synagogue was set fire to.
+On 15 November 2023, a month into the Gaza war, the Mordechai Navi Synagogue was set ablaze.